 Space Chase Summer Reading Challenge

-Come explore with us and take up the challenge of reading 6 books over 6 weeks to collect special space stickers and a space age window clinger.
+Children were invited to explore with us and take up the challenge of reading 6 books over 6 weeks to collect special space stickers and a space age window clinger.

 Mini-challenge for young children